chayanforyou/CaptchaCracker/README.md

 This repo contains the model and the notebook [to this Keras example on OCR model for reading captcha](https://keras.io/examples/vision/captcha_ocr/).

+You can use the trained model hosted on [Hugging Face Hub](https://huggingface.co/keras-io/ocr-for-captcha) and try the demo on [Hugging Face Spaces](https://huggingface.co/spaces/keras-io/ocr-for-captcha).

 Full credits to: [Aakash Kumar Nain](https://twitter.com/A_K_Nain)

 ## Background Information